 So, if you are not an Australian citizen but do hold a valid visa, you should check your work rights to ensure you are following the terms of your visa.

 Applying for this check is very easy, and you receive results instantly.
-In this blog, we will cover why this check is important, what are the documents required to work in Australia, who should perform this check and how to apply for this check.
+In this blog, we will cover why this check is important, what are the documents required to work in Australia, who should perform this check and how to apply for the Right to Work Checks.

 You may need to show one or more documents as proof you have work rights.
 These include but are not limited to: